Gertrude Chandler Warner: Biography

 Warner was a lover of nature.
 While growing up, she had butterfly and moth collections, pressed wildflowers, learned of all the birds in her backyard and other places, and kept a garden to see what butterflies were doing.
 Warner used these interests in teaching her grade school students and she also used nature themes in her books.
-For instance, in the second book of The Boxcar Children Surprise Island, the Alden children make a nature museum from the flowers, shells, and seaweed they have collected and the shapes of birds they have observed.
+For instance, in the second book of The Boxcar Children, Surprise Island, the Alden children make a nature museum from the flowers, shells, and seaweed they have collected and the shapes of birds they have observed.
 One of Warner's students recalled the wildflower and stone-gathering contests that Warner sponsored when she was a teacher.

 As well as her books in The Boxcar Children series, Warner wrote many other books for children, including The World in a Barn (1927), Windows into Alaska (1928), The World on a Farm (1931) and Peter Piper, Missionary Parakeet (1967).
 With her sister, Frances Lester Warner, she cowrote "Life's Minor Collisions," a series of essays about humorous conflicts of temperament among friends and families.
 The sisters took the essays in turn, Frances writing the odd-numbered pieces and Gertrude the even.

 Warner never married.
 She lived in her parents' home for almost 40 years, then moved to her grandmother's house.
 In 1962, Warner moved to a brown-shingled house, Jill C. Wheeler, Gertrude Chandler Warner, Abdo Publishing Co, and lived there with her companion, a retired nurse.
 In her later life, Warner became a volunteer for the American Red Cross, a Cancer Society and other charitable organizations to help kids and adults in need from suffering.

-Warner died on August 30, 1979; she was 89 years old.
+Warner died in Killingly, Connecticut, on August 30, 1979; she was 89 years old.
 Warner is buried in Grove Street Cemetery, in Putnam.